jasongrimes/fretboardfoundation/_chapters/030-scales/030-major-scale.md

 ## E form

-E form is also a first string root treble triad.
+The CAGED E form is also a treble triad with first string root.

 {% include figure.html
     caption="Major scale in E CAGED form."